se-edu/addressbook-level2/README.md

   the [User guide](#user-guide) section

 ### Navigate code efficiently `[LO-CodeNavigation]`
-The `AddressBook.java` code is too big to navigate by scrolling.
+The `AddressBook.java` code is rather, which makes it cumbersome to navigate by scrolling alone.
 Navigating code using IDE shortcuts is a more efficient option.
 For example, <kbd>F3</kbd> will navigate to the definition of the method/field at the cursor.